Managing Attorney – PLS Health and Income Program Areas

-Located in the Blue Ridge Mountains of western North Carolina, Pisgah Legal Services’ primary service area includes six WNC counties, in a mostly rural setting.
-The organization has offices in Asheville, Hendersonville, Rutherfordton, Brevard, and Marshall.
-With a dedicated staff of nearly sixty, including attorneys and support staff, and an active pro bono panel of 300 private attorneys, the program serves more than 15,000 people per year to meet their basic needs, primarily in housing, public benefits, domestic violence prevention, health care, and consumer law.
-Pisgah Legal Services is a community-based non-profit governed by a local Board of Directors.
+Pisgah Legal Services is a community-based non-profit corporation governed by a local Board of Directors.
+PLS has an annual budget of $6.4 million from a multitude of funding sources.
+Located in the Blue Ridge Mountains of Western North Carolina (WNC), Pisgah Legal Services’ provides free civil legal assistance to low-income people in western North Carolina.
+The organization has offices in Asheville, Hendersonville, Rutherfordton, Brevard, Spruce Pine, Marshall, and Highlands.
+With a dedicated staff of eighty-five, including thirty-three or more attorneys plus supporting staff, and an active pro bono panel of 300 private attorneys, the program provides free services to more than 19,000 people per year to meet their basic needs, primarily in the poverty law areas of housing, public benefits, domestic violence prevention, health care, immigration, and consumer law.

 Scope of the position